rturquier/ethically-robust/pages/privacy.md

 ## How do we collect your data?

 Your *contact information* was obtained through the [Semantic Scholar API](https://www.semanticscholar.org/product/api), and manually from the web.
+You were selected because one of your publications refers to a concept of population ethics.

 *Survey data* is directly provided by you through the form.
 When you submit the form, your answers are sent to a third-party, [Basin](https://usebasin.com/).
 At the end of the data collection period, we will download the data from Basin.
 [Basin's own privacy policy](https://usebasin.com/gdpr#:~:text=Basin%20as%20a%20Data%20Processor) applies to your data while it is stored on their platform.